ebanez8/CarbonPrint/README.md

 ## General Information
-CarbonPrint is an AR-powered sustainability application that helps users make environmentally conscious purchasing decisions.
+CarbonPrint is an AR-powered sustainability application that helps users make environmentally-conscious purchasing decisions.
 By scanning product barcodes, users can instantly discover the environmental impact of products and track their sustainable choices over time.

 ## Features
 * AR-Powered Scanning: Instantly discover the environmental impact of products by scanning barcodes.
-* User Statistics: Track total scans, eco-friendly choices, eco points, and carbon saved.
+* User Statistics: Track total scans, eco-friendly choices, 'eco-points', and amount of carbon saved.
-* Scan History: View the history of scanned products and their environmental impact.
+* Scan History: View scanned products' history and their environmental impact.
-* Smart Eco Advisor: Get suggestions for sustainable alternatives.
+* Smart Eco Advisor: Receive suggestions for sustainable alternatives.
 * Interactive UI: Modern and intuitive interface for a seamless user experience.